-Callum joined South Gloucestershire Council’s 0-25 Disability service as a newly qualified.
+Callum joined South Gloucestershire Council’s 0-25 Disability service as a newly qualified social worker.
 Shortly after he started, Ofsted published their inspection report of children’s services, in which the 0-25 service came under criticism.
 Why did this not put him off joining the council for his first job in social work?

 My role is to work with young people aged 0-18 to help set up care packages for families and ensure children are safe.
 This involves pulling together different groups of professionals to provide services to help them manage both at home and at school.
 I’ve always wanted to work with children with disabilities, so after qualifying, having grown up locally, South Gloucestershire Council’s 0-25 team was an obvious first choice.